This article will look at correct finning techniques for freediving, focusing on using bi-fins. We will look at the monofin in a later article.

 Common finning issues and correcting them from the start

 When you first start to fin, it’s almost certain that the biggest mistake you will make is having a strong backward stroke (the part where your legs and fins go back behind your body) and a non-existent forward stroke (where your legs move from in line with the rest of your body to out in front).
-This is because it is easier to move the fins backwards and more challenging to bring them forwards.
+This is because it is easier to move the fins backward and more challenging to bring them forwards.

 This means that you will not descend vertically, but will instead dive into and/or past the dive line as the backward stroke will be pushing your body forwards.